 And… Don’t forget you pay for the privilege of using Bitcoin with a transaction fee.

 Yes, Bitcoin has some good ideas, but the ideas aren’t fully cooked, yet.
-I can see a simple possible fix for one of Bitcoin’s technical shortcomings: Maybe I’m missing some vital point here, but once a transaction is done, why couldn’t it be discarded?
-This would solve the storage space problem, ease the computational problem, and help with privacy.
-Also, why do transactions have to be propagated to every person?
+For example, why do transactions have to be propagated to every miner?
 There could be some streamlining via setting up zones or nodes to limit this.
 That they don’t already do so, is another factor that indicates that this whole Bitcoin thing is likely a government-sponsored scam to test how practical it is to track everyone’s expenditures, cradle to grave, forever, which would explain how Bitcoin got as far as it has, and all the free publicity.

 Potential disadvantages will be overlooked, though, by the government when ramming its cryptocurrency down our throats.
 Then it’ll be “convenience” that will win the day and people will rave about how great it is to “not have to worry about money anymore.”
 One source was talking about how they are going to bribe people to foolishly accept this push for “digital cash,” by giving benefits to early adopters of the cryptocurrencies that banks are thinking of introducing (and China’s central bank has already announced and trialed).
 Even without formal digital currencies, they’re already almost there, since people are widely using debit cards to pay right now.